-The data diminish in number with increasing In the upper ocean, the all-data depth. annual mean distributions are reasonable for defining large-scale features, but for the seasonal periods, the database is inadequate in some regions.
-In some areas of the deep ocean, the distribution of observations may be adequate for some diagnostic computations but inadequate for other purposes.
+The data diminish in number with increasing depth.
+In the upper ocean, the all-data annual mean distributions are quite reasonable for defining large-scale features, but for the seasonal periods, the database is inadequate in some regions.
+In some areas of the deep ocean, the distribution of observations may adequate diagnostic for some computations but inadequate for other purposes.
 If an isolated deep basin or some region of the deep ocean has only one observation, then no horizontal gradient computations are meaningful.
-However. useful information is provided by the observation in the computation of other quantities (e.g., a volumetric mean over a major ocean basin).
+However, useful information is provided by the observation in the computation of other quantities (e.g., a volumetric mean over a major ocean basin).

 2.2.7.
-XBT/XCTD drop rate error and MBT/XBT bias temperature corrections
+XBT/MBT temperature bias and XCTD drop rate error corrections